cckolon/cckolon.github.io/_posts/2025-07-10-rolling-own-analytics.md

 - [bearingsonly.net](https://bearingsonly.net/), a submarine combat game built with React/NodeJS,
 - [jfmm.net](https://jfmm.net/), a semantic search engine built with HTMX/Django.

 Since this site is static, I host it for free on [GitHub Pages](https://pages.github.com/).
 The other sites all require some type of backend computation, so I host them as containers on [DigitalOcean's app platform](https://vannevarlabs.atlassian.net/wiki/spaces/SE/pages/1901461507/Adding+Instagram+Areas+for+Serra).
 At $5 per month, this is cheaper than some approaches I've used in the past (like renting a droplet or EC2 instance), and also means that I don't have to configure HTTPS and deployment actions myself.
-Another nice benefit is that all my sites are hosted behind a cloudflare reverse proxy, which protects me from some types of bots and attackers (more about this later).
+Another nice benefit is that all my sites are hosted behind a cloudflare reverse proxy, which protects me from some types of bots and attackers.

 I have one shared postgres instance on DigitalOcean with databases for the apps that require them, and another shared redis cache.
 I do it like this to save money.
 Hosted databases are expensive!!